alexmilowski/pypropgraph/schema.md

  * a simple syntax for describe the nodes, edges, and properties
  * provide a way to annotate nodes, edges, and properties with documentation
+ * a mechanism by which documentation can be generated
- * describe identity properties on nodes for match/merge queries
+ * a way to describe identity properties on nodes for match/merge queries

 While a schema can be used for validation purposes, the lack of node labels, properties, or cardinality constraints limits the use in that context.

+It is not:

+ * a standard
+ * a mechanism sufficient for describing a database layout

 ## An illustrative example